microsoft/pxt-arcade/docs/test/tutorials/globetrotters.md

 ---

-- :mouse pointer: Click the empty gray image box, and select **Gallery**.
+- :mouse pointer: Click the empty gray image box, then select the **Gallery**.

 - :paint brush: From the **Gallery**, choose the player you want to use.

-**The image that you choose must match your variable.
+**The image that you choose should match your variable.
 For example, if you called your variable Hotshot, you should choose the image of `hotshot`. **

 _💡If you hover your cursor over the images, you can see the actual name of each player_